Hudea History, Family Crest & Coats of Arms

 Early Origins of the Hudea family

 Important Dates for the Hudea family

 This web page shows only a small excerpt of our Hudea research.
-Another 149 words (11 lines of text) covering the years 1668, 1724, 1816 and are included under the topic Early Hudea History in all our PDF Extended History products and printed products wherever possible.
+Another 149 words (11 lines of text) covering the years 1668, 1724, 1816, 1689, 1752 and are included under the topic Early Hudea History in all our PDF Extended History products and printed products wherever possible.

 Hudea Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hudea has been recorded under many different variations, including Hood, Hoods, Hude, Hud, Hudd, Hode, Hoode and others.

 Early Notables of the Hudea family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Hudea Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hudea family to Ireland

 Some of the Hudea family moved to Ireland, but this topic is not covered in this excerpt.

 Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hudea family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hudea or a variant listed above: Adam Hood who settled in New Jersey in 1685; John Hood settled in Lynn, Massachusetts in 1630; Thomas Hood settled in Philadelphia, Pennsylvania in 1682.